Biden calls climate crisis 'an existential threat', apologizes for Trump pulling out of Paris accord

 Following the scheduled remarks, Biden said on behalf of the U.S. that he was sorry for Trump pulling out of the Paris accord, an Obama-era international agreement to take measures to get rising global temperatures under control.
 The former president announced the move in 2017, but it did not formally take effect until November 2020.

-"I do apologize," Biden said, according to The Associated Press, adding that the U.S. 'will do our part' to lower emissions.
-Under the Biden administration, the U.S. formally rejoined the Paris Climate Agreement in February following Biden’s day-one executive order.
+"I do apologize," Biden said, according to The Associated Press, adding that the U.S. "will do our part" to lower emissions.
+Under the Biden administration, the U.S. formally rejoined the Paris climate agreement in February following Biden’s day-one executive order.

-Trump's reasons for leaving the Paris accord included a fear of American job losses, and a concern that it would force the U.S. to spend a disproportionate amount of money compared to other countries.
+Trump's reasons for leaving the Paris accord included a fear of American job losses and a concern that it would force the U.S. to spend a disproportionate amount of money compared to other countries.

 During the speech, Biden plugged his "Build Back Better" economic agenda, saying it will make "historic investments in clean energy," calling it the "most significant investment to deal with the climate crisis than any advanced nation has ever made."